allisonmachado/blog.allison.bsb.br/posts/python-beginner-questions.md

 In an attempt to learn a little bit of Python :snake:, I was taking notes of some questions that popped into my mind.

-Here they are, unfortunately in no reasonable order, but maybe still helpful :sweat_smile:...
+Here they are, with a link for the corresponding answers, unfortunately in no particular order, but maybe still helpful :sweat_smile:...

 * [How do I create static class variables and methods?][1]
 * [What does the double and single asterisk mean?][2]